 To me, this is very impressive and makes playing with friends who may have fallen behind so much easier.
 If you’re someone who pines for the ways things used to work, you can always disable the loot and level balancing.
 But let’s be honest, why would you want to?

 Let’s see, what else.
-The other thing I really like that isn’t related to more obvious things like the better visuals on Unreal 4, controls, and gameplay, is that the hub city isn’t actually a city at all.
-Sanctuary III is a spaceship that not only lets you travel to planets other than Pandora, but servers as the home for NPCs you’re familiar with (Tannis, Moxxi, Ellie, Hammerlock, etc) but I’ve read that it’s customizable.
+The other aspect I really like that isn’t related to more obvious things like the better visuals on Unreal 4, controls, and gameplay, is that the hub city isn’t actually a city at all.
+Sanctuary III is a spaceship that not only lets you travel to planets other than Pandora, but serves as the home for NPCs you’re familiar with (Tannis, Moxxi, Ellie, Hammerlock, etc).
+Not only that, I’ve also read that it’s customizable.

-If you watched the 1-hour demo, did anyone else get Mass Effect vibes, like I did?
-I mean, I got strong Normandy vibes from this whole thing, but it really hit home after entering the bridge and talking to Lilith.
-From there, the player can access a star map and set a destination.
+For those who watched the 1-hour demo, did anyone else get Mass Effect vibes, like I did?
+I mean, I got strong Normandy vibes from this whole thing and it really hit home once the player entered the bridge to speak to Lilith.
+From there, players can access a star map and set a destination.
 Better yet, this doesn’t trigger a black loading screen, but Gearbox has managed to hide the loading screen behind the scenes.
 Instead, it looks as though the ship is moving in space and then uses warp speed to launch to the new destination.

 Other franchises should really take note and also avoid September 2019 like the plague.
 Borderlands 3 is a freight train that likely can’t be stopped.